lucas066001/ManualNeuralNetwork/README.md

-# LMNN: Learning Machine Neural Networks
+# LMNN: Learning Manual Neural Networks

 *Originally, the 'L' in LMNN stood for the first letter of my name, but after some thought, that seemed a bit too much 😉*